Skip to main content

 Apply to the council for housing

-You can ask the council for help with housing when you get the certificate if you think you might be homeless on discharge.
+You can ask the council for help with housing if you could be homeless.
+Make sure you show them your certificate.

-The council must assess your housing needs if you are homeless now or likely to be homeless within the next 8 weeks.
+The council must look into your housing needs if you are homeless now or likely to be homeless in the next 8 weeks.

 They also write a personal housing plan.
-This sets out the steps you and the council must follow to help you keep your home or find somewhere else to live.
+This sets out the steps that you and the council follow to help you find somewhere to live.

 Emergency and longer term housing